 Labelling of clothes: to avoid the loss of items of clothing, please label your child’s jumper, coat etc with their name.

 Healthy Eating: St Mary’s has a Healthy Eating Policy.
 In line with this a ‘treat’ is only allowed on Friday.
-No Fizzy drinks, crisps, peanuts, popcorn are allowed in school.
+Treats, including items with chocolate on them are not allowed Monday to Thursday.
+No fizzy drinks, crisps, peanuts, popcorn are allowed in school.